Some Q&As for people in the areas near selected exhibit sites.

 Q: Can I be involved?

 A: Yes!
 We’d love to hear any stories/memories/thoughts about alleyways you have.
+If you want to help with some cleaning or chat to visitors during the events please do - the more the merrier.
 Project partners, 9ft in Common are engaged in a big investigation into these spaces, you can reach them here.
 The Imagine Festival would also love to hear your thoughts and opinions on this and any other event in their exciting line up for 2021.
 You can also follow the project on Instagram @liminal.belfast and most importantly, share your own explorations and reactions to the exhibits using the hashtag #liminalley on social media.

 Q: Will I have to do anything?